 Megan graduated from Wilson College with a bachelor’s degree in Equine-Facilitated Therapeutics and Equine Studies (concentration in both Equine Management and Equestrian Management), as well as a minor in Business Administration.
-She carries a unique certification with the Pennsylvania Council on Therapeutic Horsemanship (PACTH).
-Throughout school she was part of many teams including Drill (captain for 2 years), Hunt Seat, and Dressage, while also volunteering on and off with a therapeutic barn near her home.
+She also carries a unique certification with the Pennsylvania Council on Therapeutic Horsemanship (PACTH).
+Throughout school she was part of many teams including Drill (captain for 2 years), Hunt Seat, and Dressage, while also volunteering with a therapeutic barn near her home.

 Riding Lessons instructor and Horse Trainer